DavyR01/Make_Sense_Project/CONFIG.md

 # Setup & Config

+1) Update packages and versioning :
-1) When you update or upgrade dependencies with `npm run update` in some package.json, take care to not update `"eslint": "^8.2.0"` and `"eslint-plugin-react-hooks": "^4.3.0",` because it induces errors compatibility with this project.
+When you update or upgrade dependencies with `npm run update` in some package.json, take care to not update `"eslint": "^8.2.0"` and `"eslint-plugin-react-hooks": "^4.3.0",` because it induces errors compatibility with this project.

 2) Command to run app in local network to make it available locally on `http://192.168.0.18:4173/` on another devices to exhibit it :
 ```